Seven Bends State Park: What to Know Before You Go

 At the front of the first parking lot at the Lupton Road entrance you’ll see a wooden staircase that leads to the banks of the North Fork Shenandoah River.

-This area is delightfully scenic and is a nice place to set up a camp chair to lounge for the afternoon at this new gem within the Virginia State Parks network.
+This area is delightfully scenic and is a nice place to set up a camp chair to lounge for the afternoon.

 Bring floats, kayaks or stand-up paddleboards to enjoy the relatively slow-moving waters.
 It’s also a nice place to toss in or skip stones.
 Highly recommend.